SussexUCU/developer/README.txt

 How to do text searches on the collection of PDFs, office files, and scans.

-[This is just a bit more on how to use the scripts.]
+[This is just a bit more on how to use the scripts.
+I guess this should go into the scripts' help and the github.io page.]

 convert_if_needed.sh file
 --------------------